vim-scripts/Merginal/README.md

            cursor.
 If there are rebase conflicts, the rebase conflicts buffer will open in place of the branch list buffer.
 * `ps`     Prompt to choose a remote to push the branch under the cursor.
+* `pS`     Prompt to choose a remote to force push the branch under the cursor.
 * `pl`     Prompt to choose a remote to pull the branch under the cursor.
 * `pf`     Prompt to choose a remote to fetch the branch under the cursor.
 * `gd`     Diff against the branch under the cursor.
+* `rn`     Prompt to rename the branch under the cursor.

 Run `:help merginal-branch-list` for more info.